Drone-Lab/Reports-of-AUTEL-drones-losing-control-at-the-edge-of-the-no-fly-zone/README.md

 0:18-0:41 Drone slowly approaches the no-fly zone and gets stuck at the edge.

-0:42-1:41 Drone loses control and can only perform an emergency landing in place.
+0:42-1:41 Drone loses control and can only perform an emergency landing in place